 Bay Lake and the Seven Seas Lagoon

 Canopy Boats: $26.50 per half hour.
-Maximum capacity is eight guests, and drivers must be at least 18 years of age.
+The maximum capacity is eight guests, and drivers must be at least 18 years of age.

 21” Sun Tracker Pontoon Boats: $42 per half hour.
 Must be at least age 18 to drive.
-Seating capacity is 10 guests.
+The seating capacity is 10 guests.
 Guests ages 12 and under must wear life vests at all times.
 Guests ages 13 and older must have their life vests with them inside the boat.

 Kayaks: Available at select resort marinas. $6.50 per half hour, $11.00 per hour.